maychim/volc_ozone/README.md

 ---
 ## Data availability

-The data used in the jupyter notebooks are available in the University of Exeter Data Repository: [DOI TBC].
+The data used in the jupyter notebooks are available on Zenodo: 10.5281/zenodo.15838168.

 ---
 ## Requirement